SveSop/nvidia-libs/README.md

 ## How to install

+You can install symlinks and dll-overrides to the libraries in your wineprefix like this:
+WINEPREFIX=/your/wine/prefix ./setup_nvlibs.sh install

+To uninstall:
+WINEPREFIX=/your/wine/prefix ./setup_nvlibs.sh uninstall

 WIP - More to come

 ## Info